KuTo28/DM-Final_Assignment/presentation/Notes.md

 - TetanusLast10Tdap by having or not the vaccine (show it)
 - HasSmoked by having or not smoked something in their lifes (show it)
 - LastCheckupTime (show it)
+- Mentalhealth and physicalhealth days using clustering( as we can see 3 clusters on Low, medium and high)
+- Sleephours using the medical consensus

 ### How do we plan to solve it?